 4. Be savvy with recruitment strategies

 To make your recruitment budget stretch further and become more effective, you need to allocate a good proportion of it to research and development of your overarching strategy.
-Understanding who your target audience are and how to reach them is critical to your success, so make sure you build in plenty of time and resources to strategy development and research.
+Understanding who your target audience is and how to reach them is critical to your success, so make sure you build in plenty of time and resources to strategy development and research.

-As a general rule, smaller organisations will find electronic methods of communications to be the most cost effective and easy to manage of the options available.
+As a general rule, smaller organisations will find electronic methods of communications to be the most cost-effective and easy to manage of the options available.
 However, if you are at the top end of the market or have a membership base in excess of 5,000, then you might want to consider physical direct mail as an option to cement your position as an organisation of excellence.
 A 2010 benchmarking survey found the majority of organisations with over 5,000 member’s favoured direct mail over other methods of membership management as this was deemed to produce the best results.

 If you intend using email or other electronic methods to recruit new members, be careful in the planning and execution of this activity.
 With so many users receiving junk mail in their inbox, your email will have to be highly developed and targeted in order to pass the spam filters, and ideally will not be unsolicited.
-Use social networks or industry related forums to find and target the people who will benefit most from membership of your organisation.
+Use social networks or industry-related forums to find and target the people who will benefit most from membership of your organisation.